Here is our little broccoli "baby" springing forth from the cluster of leaves.

 - Serve blanched with ranch and other dippy vegetables.

 - Shred and/or freeze the stumps for using in pasta sauces and soups.

 - Add it into your hot pasta dishes.

 - Here is how to blanch and freeze broccoli.

-Of course, any extra broccoli from the garden can be blanched and stored in the freezer for future use.
 This is such a frugal (when you grow your own), fresh and fun food to prepare for your family.
 Do you have any good recipes you recommend for these green flowers of the garden?